WRGT-TV: History

 Despite the competition from larger-market stations and with WXIX, WSTR and WTTV being available on cable, WRGT-TV prospered.
 It would not have any real competition in Dayton until 1999 when WBDT became a primary WB affiliate (it was a brief O&O of the Pax TV network before then).
 After Fox launched on October 6, 1986, WRGT-TV became a charter affiliate of the fledgling network.
 On October 30, 1987, Meridian sold the station to Act III Broadcasting.
-Act III merged with Abry in 1994.
-A few months later, Abry was filed to sell all of the stations to Sullivan Broadcasting, a company controlled by J. David Sullivan.
-In 1998, after Sullivan was bought out by Sinclair, Sinclair filed to sell all license assets of the station, alongside WVAH-TV to Glencairn, Ltd.
+Act III merged with Abry Broadcast Partners in 1995; the group would be renamed Sullivan Broadcasting, after Dan Sullivan was named as the company's its president and CEO.

-By 1999, more reality and talk shows would be in the station's mix.
-In 1998, Sullivan's managing partner Sinclair bought WKEF (then an NBC affiliate).
+In 1998, after Sullivan was bought out by Sinclair, Sinclair filed to sell all license assets of the station, alongside WVAH-TV to Glencairn, Ltd. Around the same time, Sinclair had also bought WKEF (then an NBC affiliate).
 In 2001, Sinclair purchased most of Sullivan's other stations, but could not buy WRGT-TV for two reasons.
 The Dayton market has only seven full-power stations, not enough to legally permit a duopoly.
 Also, the Federal Communications Commission (FCC) does not allow common ownership of two of the four highest-rated stations in a single market.
-With this in mind, WRGT-TV was sold to Glencairn, Ltd. However, nearly all of Glencairn's stock was controlled by trusts in the name of the Smith family who were founding owners of Sinclair.
+However, nearly all of Glencairn's stock was controlled by trusts in the name of the Smith family who were founding owners of Sinclair.
 This effectively gave Sinclair a duopoly in Dayton.
 Glencairn later changed its name to Cunningham Broadcasting.
 There is undeniable evidence that Glencairn/Cunningham are merely shell corporations used to circumvent FCC ownership rules.

 Until the early 2021 move of the Fox 45 programming to a subchannel of sister station WKEF, WRGT-TV was also considered an alternate ABC affiliate, airing that network's programs when WKEF was unable to do so such as during a breaking news emergency or local special.
 Until that move, WRGT-TV, along with CBS affiliate WHIO-TV (channel 7), were the only two stations in the area who had not changed their network affiliations even through the swaps of 2004.

 In August 2006, it was confirmed that Fox's new sister network, MyNetworkTV, would air on a new second digital subchannel of WRGT-TV.
 On September 16, 2006, Time Warner Cable added MyTV Dayton to its digital cable lineup.
 In November 2008, the subchannel additionally became a launch-day affiliate of This TV, while retaining MyNetworkTV in prime time.